Ecology of Tasmania: Flora

 The tallest trees in the Southern Hemisphere, and the tallest flowering plants anywhere (99 m tall or more), are Eucalyptus regnans, Eucalyptus globulus and Eucalyptus viminalis in Tasmania (mostly in the Styx Valley).
 Tasmania hosts endemic plant genera as well as plant genera of restricted distribution; an example of such a genus is Archeria.

+Tasmania has an endemic Drosera (sundew) species: Drosera murfetii.
+Like other Drosera, these plants are known for being carnivorous and utilizing touch-sensitive trapping mechanisms to capture prey.

-For millions of years in the past, these types of vegetation present in the island, covered much of the tropics of Earth.
-The species of Tasmania are relicts of a type of vegetation disappeared, which originally covered much of the mainland of Australia, South America, Antarctica, South Africa, North America and other lands when their climate were more humid and warm.
+For millions of years these types of vegetation covered much of Earth's tropics.
+The species in Tasmania are relicts of a type of vegetation which once covered much of Australia, South America, Antarctica, South Africa, North America and other lands when their climates were warmer and more humid.
 Although humid forests of warmer climates retreated during the glaciations, they re-colonised large areas every time the climate was favourable again.
 Most of the humid forests are thought to have retreated and advanced during successive geological eras, and their species adapted to warm and wet gradually retreated and advanced, replaced by more cold-tolerant or drought-tolerant sclerophyll plant communities.
-Many of the then existing species became extinct because they could not cross the barriers posed by new oceans, mountains and deserts, but others found refuge as relict species in coastal areas and Islands.
+Many of the then existing species became extinct because they could not cross the barriers posed by new oceans, mountains and deserts, but others found refuge as relict species in coastal areas and islands.

 When the large landmass of the Australian continent developed a drier and harsher climate, this type of forest was reduced to those boundaries areas.
-Although some remnants of archaic rich flora still persisted in coastal mountains and sheltered sites, their biodiversity were reduced.
-In times of high sea level such as the present era, Tasmania as an island, has a climate moderated by the Southern and Pacific Oceans and maintained relatively humid and high rainfall, which has allowed these communities to persist to the present day.
+Although some remnants of archaic flora still persisted in coastal mountains and sheltered sites, their biodiversity was reduced.
+In times of high sea level such as the present era, Tasmania as an island, has a climate moderated by the Southern and Pacific Oceans and maintained relatively high rainfall and humidity, which has allowed these communities to persist to the present day.

 The ecological requirements of many of the species, are those of the laurel forest and like most of their counterpart laurifolia in the world, they are vigorous species with a great ability to populate their preferred habitats.
 The geographical isolation and special edaphic conditions helped to preserve it too.

 Many members of the late Cretaceous - early Tertiary Gondwanan flora survived in Tasmania and New Caledonia's equable climate.